Data on speakers of languages other than English are available from several sources:

 CB publishes reports and releases on language topics (for example, here is a news item on the increasing number of foreign-born young adults who speak another language at home; and here's a report on “Language Use in the United States: 2011”).
 For more reports, check the CB’s Publications page under “Language Use.”

 Pros of using CB Data: Comparing the percentage of people who speak an LOTE across geographies is interesting and informative, particularly in a multicultural area such as Los Angeles; so is comparing languages listed in B16001 from most to least spoken over time (to do that, remove the categories “speak English well” and “… less than well” by sorting this column in alphabetical order, and then sort by number in descending order).

 Cons: The CB’s site could be more user-friendly than it is.
 Moreover, B16001 reports on only 39 languages and language groups.
 Some “groups” are not nearly differentiated enough; e.g., all African Languages are in a single group.
 As the number of African Language speakers grows, this category is increasingly hard to justify.
 Some small geographies are not captured by core-based statistical areas (e.g., Alhambra’s population of 79,422 includes a majority of residents who speak Chinese at home).

 MLA Language Map.
-This site offers census-based data on languages spoken in nationally and by state, county, and city.
+This user-friendly and attractive site offers census-based data on languages spoken in nationally and by state, county, and city from 2013’s American Community Survey.
 Data can be generated in the form of maps, tables, and graphs.
 The Language Map can be found here.